bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 Monday <br>
--What went well (in the context of working on the assignment) today?
+-What went well (in the context of working on the assignment) today? <br>
--What was particularly interesting or surprising about the topic(s) today?
--What was the most challenging part of the work today, and why?
+-What was particularly interesting or surprising about the topic(s) today? <br> -What was the most challenging part of the work today, and why? <br>

-Tuesday
+Tuesday <br>
--What went well (in the context of working on the assignment) today?
+-What went well (in the context of working on the assignment) today? <br>
--What was particularly interesting or surprising about the topic(s) today?
+-What was particularly interesting or surprising about the topic(s) today? <br>
--What was the most challenging part of the work today, and why?
+-What was the most challenging part of the work today, and why? <br>

-Wednesday
+Wednesday <br>
--What went well (in the context of working on the assignment) today?
+-What went well (in the context of working on the assignment) today? <br>
--What was particularly interesting or surprising about the topic(s) today?
+-What was particularly interesting or surprising about the topic(s) today? <br>
--What was the most challenging part of the work today, and why?
+-What was the most challenging part of the work today, and why? <br>

-Thursday
+Thursday <br>
--What went well (in the context of working on the assignment) today?
+-What went well (in the context of working on the assignment) today? <br>
--What was particularly interesting or surprising about the topic(s) today?
+-What was particularly interesting or surprising about the topic(s) today? <br>
--What was the most challenging part of the work today, and why?
+-What was the most challenging part of the work today, and why? <br>